UP 3rd West Industrial Lead

 The principal purpose of the proposed construction and operation is to encourage location of plants in the industrial area.
 As stated, the area is now largely undeveloped industrially, but the applicants expect that the construction of the lead track will induce the desired development in the foreseeable future and result in substantial freight revenues.
 Owners and one or two real-estate brokers, representing aggregate holdings in the are of probably 100 acres, testified at the hearing in support of the application.
 All prefer industrial spurs on the Union Pacific, as that carrier can provide longer single-line movements without interchanging cars with connecting carriers, resulting in probable savings in time en route, such as in connection with stopping-in-transit movements, and in switching charges, if any are applicable.
 These advantages would be realized only when both the point of origin and the destination are on Union Pacific lines.
 Most of the 100 acres referred to are located south of the interchange track, but the applicants' manager of industrial development has been approached for trackage facilities in the industrial area north of the interchange track by the Chrytraus Construction Company, owner of substantial holdings, the Young Electric Company, a neon sign company which has its own place of business in the area and additional ground for other industries, the Carleson Brothers, property owners, the Jacobsen Construction Company, which also conducts its own business in the area, and other realtors with substantial property holdings.
 Realtors attribute their unsuccessful efforts to locate industries in the industrial area to the unavailability of railroad trackage.
 One realtor cited instances involving the location of the Kraft Cheese Company and the D. N. & E. Walter Company, both of which finally established plants at other locations, apparently outside the industrial area.
 The Safeway Stores has been looking for an industrial site, but the applicants' industrial manager has been unable to establish that company within the area.
 Another realtor approached the Rio Grande for trackage facilities, without revealing the name of the prospective industry because of the keen competition between carriers for industrial plants, but without success.
 One other realtor has plans drawn for the construction, in the industrial area, of a plant, which will require trackage for its operation.
 The plant will be served by the Union Pacific from either its Provo line on First West or the industrial lead track, if this application is approved, depending upon the location oft the site selected.
 The witness expected the plant construction to commence in the fall of 1952.
 One property owner, whose property adjoins the industrial lead track on both the east and west sides, considered the construction of spur tracks from the present Rio Grande track too expensive because of the distance involved.
 The property owners and realtors who testified at the hearing urge the construction and operation of a lead track, such as that proposed by the applicants, and consider the development of their properties dependent upon such construction and operation.

 The vice president in charge of operations of the Union Pacific expressed the opinion that the proposed extension of line would result in substantial revenues to the carrier.
-The opinion of the witness was based on his general familiarity with industrial developments at North Omaha, Nebr., Spokane, Wash., Denver, Colo., Kansas City, Mo., and Los Angeles, Calif., which he considered similar to the industrial development in question, and on his knowledge of the applicants' records on traffic handled at those points.
+The opinion of the witness was based on his general familiarity with industrial developments at North Omaha, Nebraska, Spokane, Washington, Denver, Colorado, Kansas City, Missouri, and Los Angeles, California, which he considered similar to the industrial development in question, and on his knowledge of the applicants' records on traffic handled at those points.
 The witness would not venture an estimate on the anticipated traffic, as he could not determine in advance the type and kind of industrial plants that would be constructed in the area.
 In its complaint in the Federal court proceedings, the intervener alleged that the construction and operation of the proposed extension would cause it damage and injury in excess of $500,000.
 The applicants' counsel admitted in that proceeding that the intervener would lose prospective business in the amount claimed.
 This was merely an estimate or guess, unsupported by any definite basis.

 The industrial lead track will extend lengthwise through the center of the industrial area, which is 12 city blocks in length and 2 in width.
 One of the applicants' division engineers expressed the opinion that from an engineering point of view the area could be served best and more economically by extending the track in the manner proposed.
 The completed portion of the track was constructed at a cost of $55,188, of which $18,427 was for grading, $12,054 right-of-way, $10,311 track laying and surfacing, $6,679 ties, and $3,171 gravel ballast.
 The track was laid with 90-pound secondhand rail and has no excessive curves or grades.
 The estimated cost of the uncompleted portion is $37,000.
 The estimate includes the cost of crossings over a Rio Grande industrial spur and the interchange track, but does not cover the cost of crossing over two stub spurs off the interchange track constructed by the intervener directly across the projected center line crossing of the industrial lead track as an obstruction to the applicants' proposed extension of line.
 The entire industrial lead track will consist of a single line laid on level ground with little or no grade or curvature and will require no bridges or trestles.
 It will be operated in freight switching service only, and no stations will be located thereon.
 The uncompleted portion of the track could be constructed in about 10 days.